 It’s no secret that high-interest debt weighs on the budget of many Americans.
-In fact, according to LendingTree, American credit card debt now totals over $1.1 trillion.
-High-interest debt, such as credit card debt, as well as some auto loans, private student loans and more can make staying on top of your finances difficult.
+In fact, according to LendingTree, American credit card debt totals more than $1.25 trillion as of early 2026.
+High-interest debt, such as credit card debt, as well as some auto loans, private student loans, and more can make staying on top of your finances difficult.

-Thankfully, there are options to gain the upper hand on that pesky debt.
+Thankfully, there are options to gain the upper hand on your debt.
 Debt consolidation with a personal loan is one of them.
-Discover how personal loan debt consolidation works and why you should consider it to help pay off high-interest debt.

 A personal loan is a type of unsecured loan that can be used for a variety of purposes.
 “Unsecured” simply means that no collateral is needed to take out the loan.
 This contrasts with loans such as an auto loan or mortgage, where the vehicle or house is used as collateral if you are unable to pay back the loan.